Abhay5981/react-by-ak/readme.md

  8. 09todoContextLocal – A Todo app using context and local storage, with a custom icon.
  9. 10todoReduxToolkit – Todo app with state management using Redux Toolkit.
  10. 11BlogProject – A blog project featuring a background image.

+## Available Scripts
+    npm start – Starts the development server. npm run build – Builds the app for production.
+## Deployment
+  You can easily deploy the project on Netlify or any other hosting platform that supports React.
+Here’s a quick guide to deploy on Netlify:

+1. Create a Netlify account.
+2. Install the Netlify CLI:

+       npm install -g netlify-cli

+3. Run the following command to deploy your project:

+        netlify deploy
+## Contributing
+  Contributions are welcome!
+If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

+## License
+  This project is licensed under the MIT License.